sylefeb/tinygpus/README.md

 <center><img src="docs/fig_inv_y.png" width="600px"></center>

 On the left the screen view (each cell of the grid is a pixel).
 The blue column is being drawn as a piece of floor.
 On the right, the side view with the player eye to the left and the view ray through a pixel as a blue line.
-We get the *u* coordinate from the column *x* position on screen but need to compute the *v* coordinate, that is also the distance to the viewer, *z*.
+We know the pixel position on screen but need to compute the *v* coordinate, that is also the distance to the viewer, *z*.
 This is the one that requires a division, in this particular case by *y_screen*.
 The good news is that because *y_screen* is limited to the screen height, this can be pre-computed in a table.
 That is at the root of a good old [demoscene effect](https://github.com/sylefeb/Silice/blob/master/projects/vga_demo/vga_flyover3d.si):

 <center><img src="https://github.com/sylefeb/Silice/raw/master/projects/vga_demo/vga_demo_flyover3d.png" width="300px"></center>